 All press should contact Shannon Geddes at email@example.com for additional festival information and photos.

 The Manayunk Arts Festival is always a rain or shine event!
 Come dressed according to the weather and make sure you stay hydrated!
 Getting here is also easy: by train, bus, bike, or shuttle, there are many ways you can visit the Manayunk Arts Festival!

 Public Transportation: For schedules and fare rates, contact SEPTA at (215) 580-7800 or on the web at www.septa.org for more information.

 Trail Directions: Stay active and remain eco-friendly by biking to the Manayunk Arts Festival!
 Take Kelly Drive from Center City or the Schuylkill River Trail from all parts of the Philadelphia region.
 Visit the Bike Coalition of Greater Philadelphia for more details and biking maps.

 Shuttle Buses: Shuttle buses will run from two different parking lots down to the Manayunk Arts Festival.
 Pick up the shuttles at 555 City Avenue or at the Ivy Ridge Train Station on Umbria Street and for a $3 round trip donation (kids ride for FREE) to North Light Community Center you can be dropped off right at the entrance to the festival!
 Parking lots are available in both of those locations.
 The City Avenue shuttle will also make a stop at the corner of Shurs Lane below Ridge Avenue and the Ivy Ridge shuttle will also stop at Parker Avenue and Silverwood Street.
-Shuttles from from 11AM-7PM on Saturday and Sunday.
+Shuttles run from 11AM-8PM on Saturday and 11AM-7PM on Sunday.